 Omega 6 is found in fruit, some vegetables, cereal grains, and meat.
 The more processed a meat is, the more Omega 6 it contains (due to what the animal was fed during its lifespan on an industrial farm).
 Omega 6 is found is very high amounts in processed seed oil: sunflower, cottonseed, safflower, corn.
 As you probably know, these are all but ubiquitous in the Standard American Diet (SAD).
 Omega 6s are also found in processed salad dressings, crackers and scads of restaurant dishes.

 If you’re going to increase your Omega 3 intake (and nearly everyone should), get most of them from fish, fish oil, and grass-fed meats (this includes butter from grass-fed cows).
 Flax oil is less beneficial.
+If you are planning to get rid of the unwanted fat in your body, you can always opt for the plant protein sources which are abundantly available in nature.

 Here’s the bad word of the last few years, right?
 Trans fats.
 Evil stuff.
 Avoid.